 - It provides employment opportunities which leads to economic growth.

-The buying and selling works around the simple concept that investors would want to make highest returns which is buying the stock before the prices go up and selling them before it starts decreasing.
-So the investors make money either through the price differential, dividends that the company announces on per share basis, based on the profits they have made.
+The buying and selling work around the simple concept that investors would want to make the highest returns which are buying the stock before the prices go up and selling them before it starts decreasing.
+So the investors make money either through the price differential, dividends that the company announces on a per-share basis, based on the profits they have made.
 Also to note is that companies always do not declare dividends even if they have made profits as they would want to retain it for future growth and its operations.

 When you trade you are basically placing an order, let’s now look at the different types of order:

 When a stock is bought or sold on the current market price it is called the “market order”.
 If there are differences between the actual price and the quoted price it is because of the rapid fluctuations in prices.

 There is another order known as the “stop order” or the “limit order”.
 Here when it is a stop order the broker is instructed to trade at a certain stock price, while a limit order instructs the broker to trade at a specified stock price or something better.